roberts-andy/petFinderSearch/README.md

 Inside the For each Loop below the "Send an email" action hit the plus and add an action.
 Search for "Set Variable".
 Note that you receive a warning about setting the concurrency control for the loop.

 By default the for each loop will parallelize.
 The problem is that the logic app only has one instance of your emailBody variable so if we execute loop iterations in paarallel we will get some wonky behavior.
-Like 10 messages with the same body ... just guessing ...
-I never made that mistake myself!
+Like 10 messages with the same body ... um, I am just guessing of course, I would never have made that mistake myself!
 To change this behavior hit the elipses in the for each loop header and choose settings.
 In the settings dialog set the concurrency control to "on" and the degree of parallelism to 1.
 Then click done.

 ![Logic App Concurrency Setting](./images/logic_loop_concurrency.png)